thetanav/scoutly/README.md

-# Scoutly - OSS Deep Researcher
+# Deep Research - AI-Powered Research Assistant

-An open-source deep research tool that searches for queries using DuckDuckGo, scrapes and parses text content from web pages, and provides AI-powered analysis and summarization.
+An open-source research tool that analyzes user questions, automatically extracts search keywords, finds relevant information online, and provides comprehensive AI-generated answers.

 ## Features

+- **Automatic Keyword Extraction**: AI analyzes user questions to extract optimal search terms
-- **Asynchronous Search**: Concurrently search multiple queries using DuckDuckGo.
+- **Asynchronous Search**: Concurrently search extracted keywords using DuckDuckGo
-- **Web Scraping & Parsing**: Extract clean text content from search result URLs using Pydantic models.
+- **Web Scraping & File Storage**: Extract clean text content from search results and save to organized files (500 chars each)
-- **AI Analysis**: Separate AI module for deep analysis and summarization of scraped content.
+- **AI Information Extraction**: Uses Gemini Flash 2.0 lite to extract important information (200 words) from scraped files
+- **AI Response Generation**: Uses Google Flash 2.5 to provide detailed answers based on extracted information
-- **Streamlit UI**: User-friendly web interface for interactive research.
+- **Terminal Interface**: Simple command-line interface for research queries
-- **Fast Processing**: Utilizes async HTTP requests and HTML parsing for speed.
+- **Fast Processing**: Utilizes async HTTP requests and HTML parsing for speed

-- **Data Validation**: Uses Pydantic for robust data modeling.
+## Flow

+1. **Keyword Extraction**: AI analyzes the user's question to extract relevant search keywords
+2. **Scraper**: Searches for the keywords and scrapes content to a unique folder with text files (500 chars each)
+3. **AI Finder**: Extracts important information related to the keywords from all files in the folder (200 words)
+4. **AI Main**: Responds to the user's original question using the extracted important information

 ## Installation